nwcourses/nwcourses.github.io/COM421/week1.md

         - Windows
         - Mac OS X

     Now try and add new element "Android" to the end of the linked list.
 What do you have to do?
+Draw out what happens on paper.

 ### Exercise 5: Stacks